praxigento/mage_ext_log4php/README.md

 ### Create adapter in your own module

-Use adapter to switch between Nmmlm_Log wrapper or Magento default logs:
+Use adapter to switch between Nmmlm_Log wrapper and Magento default logs:

     <?php
     class Namespace_Module_Logger